Topics

 Specifically, I believe there are two ways to do this.

-(1) The way to actually improve your meal
+(1) The way to actually improve your diet

 <Regarding fat intake>

-Fat is a source of energy for most of us, and at the same time a cause of weight gain for some, but I believe that it is a food that can help us lose weight depending on how we eat it.
+Fat is an important energy souce for the body, and at the same time a cause of weight gain for some, but I believe that it is a food that can help us lose weight depending on how we eat it.

-Fat was originally thought to be fattening because it is "nutrient dense," but in fact, nutrient dense foods take longer to digest, so consuming them every three to five hours can also help you lose weight (Of course, this varies from person to person).
+Fat was originally thought to be fattening because of its high energy density (9 kcal/g), but in fact, since it takes longer to digest, consuming it every three to five hours can also help you to lose weight (Of course, this varies from person to person).

 [Related article] Eating Fat/oil Is a Deterrent to Gaining Weight